DuncanMacWeb/postcodes/README.md

 ## Notes

-Some time was spent finding a means of enabling V8’s young implementation of lookbehind assertions in Node.js (see http://v8project.blogspot.co.uk/2016/02/regexp-lookbehind-assertions.html).
+Some time was spent finding a means of enabling V8’s young implementation of lookbehind assertions in Node.js (see node-lookbehind.js and http://v8project.blogspot.co.uk/2016/02/regexp-lookbehind-assertions.html).

-I was not able to complete Part 3 (performance engineering) in the time available.
-I would have liked to investigate the use of workers to spread the analysis work over multiple threads.
+For performance gains I would like to investigate the use of workers to spread the analysis work over multiple threads.